 The Medical Laboratory Technician (MLT) program prepares Allied Health professionals to perform analysis on blood and body fluids to enable a physician to diagnose and monitor the treatment of diseases.
 The MLT program helps students obtain marketable skills for entry level positions.
-Graduates/completers can receive an Associate of Applied Science Degree.
+Graduates earn an Associate of Applied Science Degree.
 The program satisfies entry-level skill requirements and provides a foundation for career advancement.

 Professional Organizations & Sites of Interest